zvada/technology/docs/policy/cream-support.md

 to access these endpoints while we assist sites in testing and enabling ARC-CE and/or HTCondor-CE replacement services.

-The HTCondor team plans to support the CREAM-CE in the 8.8.x stable release series and will maintain support for 8.8.x through December 2020.
+The HTCondor team plans to support the CREAM-CE on EL6/7 in the 8.8.x stable release series and will maintain support for 8.8.x through December 2020.
 CREAM-CE support will remain enabled at the start of the 8.9.x developer series; in early 2020, the HTCondor team will re-evaluate, based on community need, whether CREAM-CE support will be available in the next stable series.